Earning Your Texas High School Diploma!

 Because Texas is a large state, its school system is broken down into regional districts.
 Students typically attend high schools in the same districts in which they reside.
 The Texas Education Agency (TEA) identifies the different districts by their boundaries and includes enrollment and contact information (www.tea.state.tx.us).
 The agency also offers information on district reports and ratings.

 Texas High School Graduation Requirements

-The course requirements for earning a Texas high school diploma are divided into three programs.
-They include the minimum, recommended and distinguished achievement high school programs.
+The prior course requirements for earning a Texas high school diploma were divided into three programs.
+They included the minimum, recommended and distinguished achievement high school programs.
+Students above 9th grade may elect to participate in the Foundation program or stay in their current program.
 All of the programs require students to take courses in the following subjects:

 - English language arts

 - Social studies

 - Physical education

 Electives are also necessary to qualify for graduation.
 The amount of credits per subject will vary according to the program type.

 Students must complete 22 credits to get a high school diploma, including four credits in English, three credits in math, science and social studies, two credits in a language other than English or computer science, and one credit in fine arts, speech and physical education.

 Required courses include: